-The Board of Township Supervisors shall appoint the Zoning Administrator from the Board of Supervisors.
+The Board of Township Supervisors shall appoint the Zoning Administrator.
 The Zoning Administrator shall have the following powers and duties:

-- 1. Receive, issue, and file all permit applications and petitions for amendments to the Zoning Ordinance and zoning district map; issue building permits, certificates of compliance, make inspections, and maintain records; - 2.
-Report all complaints to the Board of Township Supervisors; - Report and investigate all zoning violations to the Board of Township Supervisors for appropriate action; - 4.
-Identify additional necessary conditions in writing in the event of an application for a conditional use permit or variance and shall make recommendations to the Board of Township Supervisors upon said matters.
-The Zoning Administrator may recommend approval, denial, or modification of the application; and - 5.
-Interpret allowed accessory uses.
+- Receive and file all permit applications and petitions for amendments to the Zoning Ordinance and zoning district map; issue conditional use permits, building permits; issue certificates of compliance; consult with Cass county to make building inspections before occupancy and maintain records. - 2.
+Report all complaints to the Board of Township Supervisors: - 3.
+Report and investigate all zoning violations to the Board of Township Supervisors for appropriate action; - Identify additional necessary conditions in writing in the event of an application for a conditional use permit or variance and make recommendations to the Planning Commission upon said matters; and - 5.
+In consultation with the Township attorney as may be necessary, interpret this Zoning Ordinance.
+The Zoning Administrator is required to provide interpretations in writing and keep a record of such interpretations.
+The Zoning Administrator interpretation may be appealed to the Board of Township Supervisors.